tg-watchdog/trustrank/readme.md

 # TrustRank
 This is a simple algorithem of TrustRank, an algorithem that used for evaluate someone’s reputation in a social network.
-The simulation implementation is also attached inside the repository.
+The simulated implementation is also attached inside the repository.

 ## Algorithem
 The TrustRank algorithem is inspired by [PageRank](https://en.wikipedia.org/wiki/PageRank), an algorithem to calculate the weights of webpages.